Chymyst/chymyst-core/docs/chymyst-core.md

 In this example, the `status` value will be `true` only if the caller has actually received the reply and did not time out.

+If the caller has timed out before the reply was sent (or even before the replying reaction started), the `status` value will be `false`.

+Reply emitters are instances of class `ReplyEmitter[T, R]` which extends `R => Boolean`.
+For this reason, reply emitters look like functions that return a `Boolean` value.

 ## Debugging

 Molecule emitters have the method `setLogLevel`, which is by default set to `-1`.